darrenwatt/localcluster/README.md

 minikube tunnel
 ```

-You should now be able to see the pods and service running, with the EXTERNAL-IP for testing which you should be able to reach in a browser.
+You should now be able to see the pods and service running, with the EXTERNAL-IP for testing which should be possible to view in a browser.

 Clean up when finished